Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There doesn’t seem to be a limit, so check it as often as you’d like.
 For example, the Texas DMV offers an online service that lets you check your record instantly anytime you want.
 If you’re worried about frequent changes to your record, you can request a new copy, though you’ll still have to pay the fee each time.

 What are my options if I have a bad driving record?

 If your driving record is less than perfect, all hope isn’t lost.
 You can still get an insurance policy, but you might have to pay a little more or settle for lower coverage options.
-Some insurance providers like The General and Esurance offer high-risk car insurance for people with bad driving records or poor credit scores.

 Once your driving record improves, you can adjust your policy or compare other car insurance options to find a better rate.